rubocop/ruby-style-guide/README.md

 * Avoid needless metaprogramming.

 * Do not mess around in core classes when writing libraries.
-(Do not monkey patch them.)
+  (Do not monkey-patch them.)

 * The block form of `class_eval` is preferable to the string-interpolated form.
   - when you use the string-interpolated form, always supply `__FILE__` and `__LINE__`, so that your backtraces make sense: